leifurhauks/zrpc/README.md

 ### Using WSRPC with Protocol Buffers

-So let's set up a service that creates vertices of type Person in Titan:db.
-Since we will be using Protocol Buffers for serialization, let's define a simple message type person in a .proto file called titan.proto:
+So let's set up a service that creates vertices of type ``Person`` in Titan:db.
+Since we will be using Protocol Buffers for serialization, let's define a simple message type person in a `.proto` file called `titan.proto`:

 ```
 syntax = "proto3";